katersonnbert/gitnotes/GoLang.md

 		fmt.Println("I spy with my little i", i, "which is", a, "ok and also very ", d, "dent") }
 	```
-- NOTE: Depending on the type the variables are initialized with different values (e.g. bool - false, int - 0, string - "") - and not with null.
+- NOTE: Depending on the type the variables are initialized with initial values matching the type (e.g. bool - false, byte, int, float, etc - 0, string - "") - and not with null.
 - Inside a function the variable declaration can be shortened by using the short assignment `:=` with implicit type.
 	```
 	fancyPants := "The fairy queen short assignes fancy pants which are made of"